Les Mills accused of bullying after accusing Crohn's disease sufferer of pooing on floor

 She'd been told she needed to have a meeting with a manager and was anxious about what would happen, Palmer said.

-Palmer said the woman had been told at previous meetings her bathroom habits posed a health and safety risk and that there had been complaints about her behaviour.
+Palmer said the woman, a long-time member, had been told at previous meetings her bathroom habits posed a health and safety risk and that there had been complaints about her behaviour.

 She was told the cleaner had complained about the mess made in the bathroom and others had complained about noises she'd make in the toilet.